ACOD vs Snap COD: what “free” costs in the COD fee niche

 Where ACOD is stronger

-The linked-rate enforcement above; the deeper rule set (prefix postal rules, SKU/tag/B2B/discount conditions); multi-variant pay-on-delivery; a testing mode; BFS certification; and a 4.9★ record across 107 reviews with support that answers.
-That's what the $4.99 buys — whether it's worth it depends on how much a broken checkout would cost you.
+The linked-rate enforcement above; the deeper rule set (prefix postal rules, SKU/tag/B2B/discount conditions, customer-tag targeting); multi-variant pay-on-delivery with different fees per option; a testing mode; BFS certification; and a 4.9★ record across 100+ reviews with support that answers.
+That's what the $4.99 buys; whether it's worth it depends on how much a broken checkout would cost you.

 When the checkout can't be an experiment